underhillanna/PhotosynQ-Documentation/tutorials/_building_a_protocol.md

 In order to build your first Protocol, make sure you have the [Desktop App] installed.
 You will also need an Instrument like the MultispeQ to test your protocol.

 1. Select **Protocols** from the menu and click on `+ New` or select the **Protocol Editor** directly.
-2. Check out the detailed documentation on how to create a protocol in our [wiki on Github]
+2. Check out the detailed documentation on individual commands in the [Help Center].
 3. Make sure you have your Instrument connected properly, so you can click on <code><i class="fa fa-play"></i> Run</code> to test your Protocol
 4. Now you are ready to create your first Protocol…